Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 #### Conclusions

 - Regular for loop can be used anywhere when the number of iteration is known.
-- While loop when the number of iteration is not know
+- While loop when the number of iteration is not known.
-- Do while loop and while loop are almost the same but do while loop run at least once even when the condition is false
+- Do while loop and while loop are almost the same but do while loops run at least once even when the condition is false.
-- for of is used only for array
+- for of is used only for array items.
-- forEach is used for array
+- forEach is used for array items and index.
-- for in is used for object
+- for in is used for keys in an object.

 ### 6. Scope